capncodewash/docs-1/sources/oxtrust/configuration.md

 The **Display last lines count** field contains the lines that will be displayed in the Web GUI.
 If the field contains the value **400**, then the Gluu Server will show the last 400 lines of the log in the GUI.
-The screenshot below shows an according example.
+The screenshot below shows an example of this.

 ![Log file tail](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_view_logtail.png)